cafca/ytmp3/README.md

     $ brew install youtube-dl libav

-Download and extract the (lastest ytmp3 release)[https://github.com/ciex/ytmp3/releases].
+Download and extract the [lastest ytmp3 release](https://github.com/ciex/ytmp3/releases).
+Then double-click the `ytmp3` file.

+If you get an error that this file is from an unidentified developer, don't let them tell you what to do!
+Open *System Preferences*, go to the *Security&Privacy* pane and on the *general* tab click *open anyway*.

 Optional: